 The time frame for issuing a notification of intention to deport can vary from applicant to applicant.
 Generally, it will be issued in approximately four to six weeks but, in some cases, it can take a number of months.

 If you are living in Ireland and your visa has expired or become invalid, and you haven’t yet been issued with a notification of intention to deport, you can appeal to the minister outlining your circumstances for leave to remain in the state.
-We can help you to begin proceedings.
+Our immigration solicitors can help you to begin proceedings.

 Do I need to apply for residency as the parent of a child who is an Irish citizen?